 Following this is the claim for future earning capacity lost if the motorcyclist cannot return to working or to their previous occupation.
 The final claim is for pain and suffering from mental and physical traumas caused by a motorcycle accident.

 Furthermore, if the wounded rider was married when the collision occurred, the spouse could be entitled to damages for the harm the injuries caused to the marriage.
 These are referred to as loss of consortium damages.

 If the rider died in the accident, the deceased’s relatives might be eligible to sue for burial costs, funeral costs, lost economic support, heartbreak, and loss of parental supervision.

-Should you or anyone that you know be involved in a California motorcycle collision, feel free to contact our team of motorcycle accident lawyers.
+Should you or anyone you know be involved in a California motorcycle collision, feel free to contact our motorcycle accident lawyers.
 We value our attorney-client relationship and go above and beyond for our clientele.
-You can contact us at (213) 596-9642 or by sending us an email at email@example.com.
+You can contact us at (213) 596-9642 or by email at email@example.com.